adrian154/blog/blogposts/tls.md

     * `00 2f`: TLS_RSA_WITH_AES_128_CBC_SHA
     * `00 ff`: TLS_EMPTY_RENEGOTIATION_INFO_SCSV

 TLS 1.3 only recommends five cipher suites, of which three are listed: TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256, and TLS_AES_128_GCM_SHA256.
 However, 56 other cipher suites are listed.
 They are present for backwards compatibility, but using these ciphers is discouraged.
-Prior to TLS 1.3, the cipher suite also included the key exchange and signature algorithm, creating many possible permutations of algorithms.
-In TLS 1.3, many vulnerable ciphers are completely removed, signature algorithms are determined by the signature_algorithms extension, and there are fewer key exchange algorithms, so far fewer cipher suites are necessary.

 </div>
 <div class="hex-data" data-hex="0100" data-name="Legacy Compression Methods">